 all members receive full lists, updated monthly?

-separate classes of membership.
+Yes.
+There are no separate classes of membership.
 All members receive monthly updated lists.

-receiving monthly bulletin updates by email are sent the full
+Those receiving monthly bulletin updates by email are sent the full

 those receiving the bulletins by post are sent the full lists of male/female members as appropriate, again

 Is it confidential?

+Yes.
 Each member is allocated a unique box number and their full

 specifically request that it be included in their entry.
 All postal communications are sent in plain envelopes, with no indication

 on the outside that they are from Catholic Singles.

 How safe is it?

 All members are required to sign to the effect that they are single, practising Catholics, and

 then confirm their postal addresses by acknowledging a welcome letter.
-This, together with the £10 charitable donation, discourages applicants from
+This, together with the £5 charitable donation,

-joining casually.
+discourages applicants from joining casually.
 Each member is also sent an Instructions & Advice leaflet advising

 What is the cost and are there any extras

 be posted rather than emailed there is a charge of £6 to cover printing & postage.

 Are there members in Ireland, and how much do they pay?

 Yes, we have members in Ireland, north & south.
 Many

-pay in sterling, but for those who would prefer to pay in Euros the cost of joining for one year is 20 Euros (or 30 Euros to receive all the monthly
+pay in sterling, but for those who would prefer to pay in Euros the cost of joining until Aug.31st., 2020 is 10 Euros (or

-to Separated & Divorced Catholics?
+Is it open to Separated & Divorced Catholics?

 How many members are in London & S.E.
 England?

 in N.W.
 England and one third in Scotland, Wales, Ireland and other regions in England.
 Less than half a dozen live in other